Noah-Samawi/visste-sphere/README.md

 The main target audience will be software engineering students or existing developers.

-CI Swag's marketing strategy will focus on online channels to boost traffic and engagement.
+Vissta Sphere's marketing strategy will focus on online channels to boost traffic and engagement.
 There will be an initial setup as seen in this project followed by the hypothesis of a marketing strategy that can be used when payments/business accounts are installed.

 ### Initial Plan